 The movement is fuelled by a vast combination of factors but a common benefit that is cited is an improved work-life balance.
 Happier employees potentially work harder and are more productive.
 A more attractive work role with staff able to work remotely from further away, means a bigger talent pool of candidates.

-The Guardian reports that companies forced to work remotely by the Covid-19 crisis could find their workforce would choose to permanently shift their working patterns once the closures are lifted.
+Reports say that companies forced to work remotely by the Covid-19 crisis could find their workforce would choose to permanently shift their working patterns once the closures are lifted.
 The LettsPay system is ideally suited to both office and home based working so smoothly straddles the current disruption and prepares letting agents for an evolution of their practices.